 He sized me up, understanding pretty clearly that I wanted to take some pictures (a camera bag and two Nikons likely gave that away).
-He tucked his sharpening stone between his belly and his right leg, and we talked for a bit…
+He tucked his sharpening stone between his belly and his left leg, and we talked for a bit…

 I don’t remember much of the conversation until he asked if I had a knife.
 Of course I had a knife.
 I’d had a Swiss Army Knife of one kind or another for years.
 It was as much a part of me as a watch might have been, or today, a cellphone.